MarketFair

 MarketFair (also referred to as MarketFair Mall) is a shopping mall in West Windsor, New Jersey, with a Princeton mailing address.
 With a gross leasable area of 240000 sqft, the mall is located along U.S. Route 1, between New York City and Philadelphia.
 About 83,000 cars pass by every day.
-The anchor stores are AMC Theatres, Eastern Mountain Sports, Jos.
-A. Bank, Pottery Barn, LensCrafters, and Barnes & Noble.
+The anchor stores are AMC Theatres, Pottery Barn, LensCrafters, and Barnes & Noble.

 History

-MarketFair Mall was built in 1987 by JMB/Federated Realty (now Urban Shopping Centers), and is managed by CBRE.
+MarketFair was built in 1987 by JMB/Federated Realty (now Urban Shopping Centers), and is managed by Centennial.
 The one-story mall, then called Princeton MarketFair, was positioned as a fashion center.
 Tenants included The Limited, Petite Sophisticate, Structure.
 US$12 million was put into repositioning and updating MarketFair since 1996, including $2 million spent renovating the food court.
 By July 2001, sales had increased 50%, or $20 million, to $61 million under the new management.

 Tenants

-There are about 47 different establishments in the mall.
+There are about 38 different establishments in the mall.
 Home furnishings accounts for a large part of the center’s mix.
-The mall is distinguished by its assortment of specialty shops, such as Villeroy & Boch, Platypus, Williams Sonoma, and Pottery Barn.
+The mall is distinguished by its assortment of specialty shops, such as Williams Sonoma, and Pottery Barn.
 Restaurants featured in the mall include: Tommy’s Tavern + Tap (opened on December 7, 2020; replaced Big Fish Seafood Bistro), P.F.
-Chang's, Bobby's Burger Palace (opened summer 2012, closed 2020), and T.G.I.
-Friday’s.
-Recent changes to the mall include the addition of a new Banana Republic concept store, construction for a West Elm, renovation of its Barnes and Noble, and the new additions of Seasons 52, Bahama Breeze, Qdoba, and a Corner Bakery that all opened in Fall 2013.
-There is also a ten-screen AMC Theatres and Eastern Mountain Sports.
+Chang's.
+Recent changes to the mall include the addition of a new Banana Republic concept store, construction for a West Elm, renovation of its Barnes and Noble, and the new additions of Seasons 52, Bahama Breeze, and Qdoba, that all opened in Fall 2013.
+There is also a ten-screen AMC Theatres.

 The mall's regular clientele tend to be affluent, educated consumers with an average household income of $120,000.